manulera/GenestorianLandingPageSource/content/_index.md

 We will keep the design of the tool as abstract as possible, so that it can incorporate the needs of multiple model organisms in the future.

-You can find a prototype to illustrate the use-case of Genestorian on [github](https://github.com/manulera/YeastDatabase), and you can see a video of this prototype below.
+You can find a [hosted prototype](https://prototype.genestorian.org) to illustrate the use-case of Genestorian, the code is on [github](https://github.com/manulera/YeastDatabase), and you can see a video of this prototype below.
 If you have some ideas or feedback, please [send an email](mailto:genestorian@gmail.com).

 {{< youtube 34GMuHpl7f0 >}}